 Why Use a Speech Outline?

 An organized speech is also more persuasive.
 A speech where you show your points in a scattershot manner, even if they’re good points, won’t have the same impact as one where you lay out your main points in a logical, convincing fashion.
-In other words, writing a speech outline will help your comments stay with your audience for longer.
+In other words, writing an outline for a persuasive speech will help your comments stay with your audience for longer.

-Lastly, a speech outline becomes a handy guide you can use to stay on track during your speech.
+Lastly, an outline for a speech becomes a handy guide you can use to stay on track during your speech.
 While some people may prefer to read from a speech they prepared word for word, following an outline helps you sound more natural.
 That, in turn, helps your audience give you their undivided attention.

 The Two Outline Types

-A speech outline doesn’t have to follow a one size fits all template.
+An outline doesn’t have to follow a one size fits all template.
 Different outlines can serve different purposes.
-Most outlines fall under two categories: a preparation outline and a speaking outline.
+For example, an impromptu speech outline will look much different than a keynote address outline.
+Yet, most outlines fall under two categories: a preparation outline and a speaking outline.
 Here’s how both of them break down.